Chicago Business Lawyer

-Cost.
-How much does it cost to form an Illinois S corporation?
-Again, Chicago business attorneys typically charge $500-$900.
-Some business lawyers charge by the hour to form an S corporation with a complicated corporate structure or corporate bylaws.
+Chicago business lawyers typically charge $500-$900 to form a corporation.
+Some Chicago business lawyers charge hourly to form an S corporation with a complicated corporate structure or corporate bylaws.
 In addition, the Illinois Secretary of State charges $175 ($281 for expedited service) to file articles of incorporation for an Illinois corporation.

-Benefits.
-As noted above, limited personal liability is one of the primary benefits of the corporate form.
+Limited personal liability is one of the primary benefits of incorporation.

-Formation.
-How is an Illinois S corporation formed?
-A business lawyer files articles of incorporation with the Illinois Secretary of State, requests an Employer Id Number from the IRS and then elects S-corporation tax status with the IRS.
+An Illinois S corporation is formed by filing articles of incorporation with the Illinois Secretary of State, requesting an Employer Id Number from the IRS, obtaining a state ID number from the Illinois Dept or Revenue, and electing S-corporation tax status.

-Corporate Formalities and Restrictions.
-The limitations and restrictions regarding S corporations, include the following:
+The limitations and restrictions regarding S corporations include: